Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Results and Discussion

 Fig. 5 compares the coverage probability versus $\gamma_{th}$ under Policy 1 and Policy 3 for several numbers of beams/sectors produced by the receiver antenna.
-It is observed that the coverage performance of the network under Policy 3 is overestimated and the difference in coverage performance is not negligible (e.g. for $\gamma_{th} = 0$ dB, the coverage probability under Policy 3 is 0.48, while the coverage probability under Policy 1 is hardly 0.4).
+It is observed that the coverage performance of the network under Policy 3 is overestimated and the difference in coverage performance is not negligible (e.g. for $\gamma_{th} = -1$ dB, the coverage probability under Policy 3 is 0.55, while the coverage probability under Policy 1 is 0.48).
 Note that in Policy 1, the receiver performs exhaustive scanning in each sector to select the BS that provides the maximum power.
 The number of beams/sectors of the receiver's antenna affects both the desired received power and the interference power falling within the 3dB beamwidth of the receiver's antenna pattern, while in Policy 3 the number of sectors only determines the interference power.
 Indeed, by increasing the number of sectors in Policy 1, the receiver minimizes the misalignment error.
 At the same time, the receiver's beams become highly-directional, thus decreasing the interference power, and the coverage performance approaches the corresponding one under Policy 3.
+The cyan curve depicts coverage performance for the worst-case interference scenario under the flat-top antenna pattern approximation.
+It is observed that the coverage performance under the flat-top pattern approximation is overestimated w.r.t. the performance under Policy 1, especially in the higher SINR regime.
+Therefore, the joint effect of the approximation of the flat-top antenna pattern and perfect alignment on the coverage performance under Policy 1, is captured.

 Fig. 6 compares the coverage probability versus $\gamma_{th}$ under Policy 1 and Policy 2 when the receiver's antenna is equipped with different number of sectors.
 In both of the association schemes, the receiver performs maximum power-based and angular distance-based exhaustive scanning, respectively to select the serving BS.
 It is observed that when only angular distance-based scanning is performed, the coverage performance is significantly underestimated.
 This result indicates that: i) Considering merely angular distance-based criteria for estimating the coverage performance is inaccurate ii) The path-loss plays a crucial role in the performance of mmWave networks.